hannobraun/caterpillar/README.md

 The [current prototype](capi/) explores whether an early focus on tooling is a practical approach.

-You can keep up with the project reading my [daily thoughts], which include development updates.
+You can keep up with the project by reading my [daily thoughts], which include development updates.

 ## Design